finity69x2/fan-mode-button-row/README.md

 # Fan Mode Button Row
-Provides a means to program 2 or 3 preset mode settings for fans selectable from a Lovelace button row.
+Provides a means to program 5 preset mode settings (OFF + 4 Speeds) for fans selectable from a Lovelace button row.
+I removed the option for a two and three speed fan, since this is already provided by https://github.com/finity69x2/fan-mode-button-row.
+I just needed to have a fifth button, but will consider adding the option to have a custom number of preset modes if time permits.

 ## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in.
 However, if your fan integration hasn't been updated to the new control method (if it doesn't actually use preset modes) then you need to use the fan-control-entity-row.